 NSW Department of Primary Industries (NSW DPI) is one of the largest research providers to primary industries in Australia with a research portfolio of more than 900 active projects and annual expenditure of greater than $100 million across more than 50 disciplines.
 The Department seeks to improve the productivity, sustainability and biosecurity of the states primary industries and enters into strategic partnerships where appropriate to facilitate these outcomes.

 The Central Coast Primary Industries Centre (CCPIC) which is the NSW DPI's Centre of Excellence for Market Access and Greenhouse Horticulture is located on the University's Ourimbah campus.
-The CCPIC develops and implements science-based technologies for horticultural crops in nutritional management of covered (greenhouse) crops and Asian vegetable crops.
+The CCPIC develops and implements science-based technologies for horticultural crops in NSW and Australia.

 In addition, researchers at CCPIC conduct applied industry focussed research in postharvest, supply chains and market access to provide innovative solutions to practical industry problems.
 CCPIC researchers also have strong and active collaborations with University researchers including joint supervision of higher degree research students.